sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/map-class.md

 Do not modify this dictionary directly &ndash; see "Adding and deleting map items" for the intended way to do that.

 ## Nodes
-Likewise, the [`Nodes`](xref:TruckLib.ScsMap.Map.Nodes) property is a dictionary plus R-tree containing all nodes in the map.
+Similarly, the [`Nodes`](xref:TruckLib.ScsMap.Map.Nodes) property is a dictionary plus R-tree containing all nodes in the map.

 You can retrieve nodes by UID just like any dictionary: